 Adrienne brings a learner-centric philosophy to her work in learning design and technology, program management and evaluation, and STEM teaching and learning.
 Prior to joining CSCCE, she was a learning designer at Dartmouth College, supporting teaching and educational technology needs through consultations, thought-partnership, collaboration, and faculty development workshops.
 She also brings a background in astronomy education and outreach through past projects at the University of Arizona, including the design, development, and management of the International Year of Astronomy 2009 Second Life presence.
 At CSCCE, she is working with the rest of the training team to build out a comprehensive training program for community managers in STEM.

-Trainer and Curriculum Assistant
+Trainer and Learner Liaison

 Alice is a teaching and learning scholar with a disciplinary background in nutritional biochemistry.
 Prior to joining CSCCE, Alice was the Associate Director of the Teaching Academy at New Mexico State University, where she directed university-wide professional development programs with an emphasis on STEM and inclusive teaching.
 While in graduate school at the University of California, Davis, she was the Program Administration Lead for the Teaching Assistant Consultant Program where she designed workshops on a wide variety of teaching topics.
-At CSCCE, Alice works with the Director of Learning to collaboratively design curriculum for trainings, deliver these trainings in the virtual classroom, and build community within cohorts of learners.
+At CSCCE, Alice works with the Director of Learning and the Center Director to collaboratively design curricula for trainings, deliver these trainings in the virtual classroom, and build community within cohorts of learners.

 Saima is a science journalist with a background in microbiology.
 Before joining CSCCE, she worked as a research associate at the Whitehead Institute, where she studied the cell biology of the pathogenic human parasite Toxoplasma.
 Her transition from research to writing involved blogging about microbiology, medical research, and natural history, and in 2021 she graduated from MIT’s Graduate Program in Science Writing.
 At CSCCE, Saima works with our communications director to manage the CSCCE community of practice; assists with internal communications and infrastructure; and co-creates content and resources for our website, blog, and regular newsletters.